Grand Island, Nebraska: Major highways

+Railways

+Located on the route of the first transcontinental railroad, Grand Island is a major freight rail hub with more than 140 freight trains per day passing through the city on lines operated by Union Pacific, BNSF, and the Nebraska Central Railroad.

+Airport

 Central Nebraska Regional Airport is located in Grand Island.
 On September 4, 2008, Allegiant Air began nonstop service from Grand Island to Las Vegas, Nevada.
 In June 2011, American Eagle Airlines began providing service to Dallas/Fort Worth, Texas, twice daily.

+Intercity buses operated by Burlington Trailways and Express Arrow serve Grand Island.

 The city's transit system is entirely demand-responsive, with rides requiring reservation 24 hours in advance.
+As of 2023, Grand Island is the largest city in Nebraska without fixed-route public transit.
+Fixed route service was studied, but not recommended, in the GO Grand Island Transit 2023 Transit Development Plan.

-Grand Island also sports a total of fifteen traffic circles, many of which are within close proximity to each other.
+Grand Island also sports a total of fifteen traffic circles, many of which are near each other.
 This system allows for particularly efficient through-traffic while sacrificing speed and barring transportation to some locations by certain, longer vehicles.
 Of these fifteen recorded roundabouts, fourteen are designated "official," while one is reportedly an "unofficial" insertion into the Grand Island's public transportation network.